 The MIIS Sustainability Council

-The Monterey Institute of International Studies will be a carbon neutral campus in 2016.
-A formal policy outlining this commitment has been officially approved, and the steps to make that happen are well underway.
+The Middlebury Institute of International Studies aims to be a carbon neutral campus in 2016.
+A formal policy outlining this commitment has been approved, and the steps to achieve our goal are underway.

 The Carbon Neutrality Initiative consists of the following components:

 - Greenhouse Gas (GHG) Audits: For several years, MIIS students have collaborated with faculty experts to establish an energy usage and emissions baseline for the campus.
 Using guidelines published by the World Resources Institute and the EPA, these audits provide the school with emissions inventories that are used to track the progress of our efforts over time.
-The Goals & Results page contains all the latest GHG information for the Institute.
+Our Goals & Results page contains all the latest GHG information - including past performance, goals, and progress - for the Institute.

 - All plastics with recycling symbols